-The book includes both academic empirical investigations as well as literature reviews on specific topics making it valuable to researchers, academics, managers, and students in the fields of business and management history, international business, organizational studies, and economics.
+Open Internationalization Strategy includes both academic empirical investigations and literature reviews on specific topics, making it valuable to researchers, academics, managers, and students in the fields of business and management history, international business, organizational studies, and economics.

 Table of Contents

 1. Intercultural influences leading to implementation failure in the Russian automotive industry Valery Krylov and Vincent Montenero

 2. African cultural factors in the rethinking of cross-cultural management in Africa in terms of crossvergence Suzanne Apitsa